koksyn/RedUnit/docs/get-started.md

 Test framework for running tests of Red language scripts.
 Inspired by *PhpUnit*, *xUnit*, *nUnit* and other similar libraries.

-"Tester" expects that you will give him a `object!`, which will contain test methods.
+"RedUnit" expects that you will give him a `object!`, which will contain test methods.
 Each test method name should be started with word `test`.

 Optionally `setup` method will be executed before each test separately (only if `object!` consist method with name `setup`).